rajannpatel/ubuntupbx/README.md

 #### Set up a cloud-deployment workspace on Windows, macOS, or Linux

 Step 2 assumes an Ubuntu terminal is available.<br>
-Use an Ubuntu container or VM, and keep your local workspace organized.<br>
+Use an Ubuntu container or VM, and keep your local workspace organized, and software installations isolated.<br>
-Multipass or LXD will create an Ubuntu environment for use as your cloud-deployment workspace on Windows, macOS, and Linux.
+Multipass or LXD will create an Ubuntu environment on Windows, macOS, and Linux.

 <img alt="Windows" width="50" src="./images/icons8-windows-client-100.png" /><img alt="macOS" width="50" src="./images/icons8-mac-client-100.png" />